-Pre-Health Advising serves the students of Virginia Commonwealth University by providing information on curricula, course sequencing, volunteer service and application procedures to assist them in gaining admission to undergraduate-, graduate- and professional-level programs in the health sciences.
+Pre-Health Advising serves the students by providing information on curricula, course sequencing, and general application procedures required to gain admission in to undergraduate-, graduate- and professional-level programs in the health sciences.

 Most students pursuing careers in the health sciences enter the College of Humanities and Sciences with an advising track in a pre-health field that they select at the time of admission to VCU.
-Upon successfully completing or nearing completion of pre-requisite courses, students can apply for a position in a health sciences program.
+Upon successfully completing or nearing completion of pre-requisite courses, students can apply to their desired health sciences program.
 Typically, acceptance to an undergraduate- or graduate-level program in the health sciences requires high grades, competitive scores on standardized tests, excellent letters of reference and experience in a health care setting.

 Advisors assist students who are interested in clinical radiation sciences, clinical laboratory sciences, nursing, physical therapy, occupational therapy, dental hygiene, medicine, dentistry, pharmacy, veterinary science, and optometry.
 In addition, resources and advising to help students explore all fields of healthcare are provided.